pawelsberg/genetic-neural-network/README.md

 For a detailed description, refer to COMMANDS.md.

 # Prerequisites
-Program doesn't need an installation.
+The program doesn't require installation.
 It uses `%appdata%\Pawelsberg.GeneticNeuralNetwork` folder to load/save data.

 # Tutorial:
 ## 1) 'Is it 5' neural network